tmkontra/pymyledger/README.md

 ## Installation

-At present, there is no graphical installer or package distribution of PyMyLedger.

-To install PyMyLedger:
+You can check the releases page for bundled installations.

+Alternatively, you can install/run the application directly from a git clone:

 1. Clone/download this repo
 2. Run `pipenv install` in the repo root.

 To run PyMyLedger:

-> `pipenv run python app/main.py`
+> `pipenv run python PyMyLedger.py`

 ## Roadmap

+### In Progress

-- Finish save/load functionality
+- [x] Finish save/load functionality
-- Create distribution executable (cross-platform)
+- [ ] Create distribution executable (cross-platform)

+### Todo

-- Add import/export format (yaml? xlsx?)
+- [ ] Add import/export format (yaml? xlsx?)
-- Add confirmation dialogs
+- [ ] Add confirmation dialogs
-- Implement visualizations
+- [ ] Implement visualizations

 ## Background